LibPdIntegration/LibPdIntegration/README.md

 LibPdIntegration offers a couple of features which set it apart from existing implementations of libpd for Unity:

 - It works with recent versions of Unity (at time of writing, tested on 2018.1 and 2019.1).
 - It supports multiple instances.
 This was impossible with previous implementations, as libpd itself did not support running multiple patches side by side.
-The libpd developers have recently removed that limitation however, meaning LibPdIntegration can allow developers to run multiple PD patches in their Unity projects.
-This also means it's now feasible to build a 3D scene in Unity with multiple PD patches all spatialised using Unity's audio code.
+The libpd developers have recently removed that limitation however, meaning LibPdIntegration can allow developers to run multiple Pd patches in their Unity projects.
+This also means it's now feasible to build a 3D scene in Unity with multiple Pd patches all spatialised using Unity's audio code.

 ## Quickstart

-This repository contains everything you need to incorporate PD patches into your Unity project.
+This repository contains everything you need to incorporate Pd patches into your Unity project.
 First download it from the [releases](https://github.com/LibPdIntegration/LibPdIntegration/releases) page, then copy the contents of the [Assets](Assets/) folder into your project's Assets folder.
 LibPdIntegration provides native libpd binaries for supported platforms in the [Plugins](Assets/Plugins/) subfolder, and a single C# script, [LibPdInstance.cs](Assets/Scripts/LibPdInstance.cs) in the [Scripts](Assets/Scripts/) subfolder.

 PD patches should be placed in the [StreamingAssets/PdAssets](Assets/StreamingAssets/PdAssets/) folder (you can create your own subfolders within).

-To associate a PD patch with a Unity GameObject, you need to add a single **Lib Pd Instance** Component to the GameObject.
+To associate a Pd patch with a Unity GameObject, you need to add a single **Lib Pd Instance** Component to the GameObject.
 Doing this will also add an **Audio Source** Component; this is necessary because Unity does not process audio for GameObjects without an Audio Source.

 **Lib Pd Instance** is our wrapper for libpd.
-To associate a PD patch with it, drag the patch from your [StreamingAssets/PdAssets](Assets/StreamingAssets/PdAssets/) folder to the **Patch** selector in the Inspector.
+To associate a Pd patch with it, drag the patch from your [StreamingAssets/PdAssets](Assets/StreamingAssets/PdAssets/) folder to the **Patch** selector in the Inspector.

 ![LibPdInstance Inspector Patch Selector](docs/images/libpdinstance-patch.png)

 Note that the order of Components matters. **Audio Source** must come before **Lib Pd Instance**.

-The **Pipe Print To Console** toggle provided by **Lib Pd Instance** lets you pipe any **print** messages sent by your PD patch to Unity's console for debugging purposes.
+The **Pipe Print To Console** toggle provided by **Lib Pd Instance** lets you pipe any **print** messages sent by your Pd patch to Unity's console for debugging purposes.
 Note that due to a limitation with libpd, this toggle is global. i.e. if you activate it for one **Lib Pd Instance**, it will be active for all **Lib Pd Instances**.

 See the sister project [LibPdIntegrationExamples](https://github.com/LibPdIntegration/LibPdIntegrationExamples) and the [wiki](https://github.com/LibPdIntegration/LibPdIntegration/wiki) for more information, including how to communicate between Unity and libpd.